abhchand/vanilla-tree-viewer/README.md

 `VanillaTreeViewer` does not provide a programmatic way to customize the component itself, but if you need to customize the look and feel further you can easily override the CSS for the `VanillaTreeViewer` component.

-The component layout is fairly simple as it's just a few `<div>`s of content.
+The component layout itself is fairly simple as it's just a few `<div>`s of content.
 Additionally, all css classes begin with `.vanilla-tree-viewer*` as a prefix.

 # <a name="development"></a>Development